a-donati/text-editor/README.md

 ## Description

-This PWA project is a single page text editor application that can run inside the browser or be installed locally.
+This PWA project is a single page text editor application that can run inside the browser or be installed locally and work offline.
+Application utilizes [CodeMirror](https://codemirror.net/) API for text colors.
+Language mode is set to JavaScript and the theme is set to Monokai.
 Data is stored using IndexedDB API and idb package.

 ## Table of Contents